StevenMayher/431-notes/docs/06-summarizing_quantities.md

 ### Other options

 The package [`summarytools` has a function called `dfSummary`](https://cran.r-project.org/web/packages/summarytools/vignettes/Introduction.html) which I like and Dominic Comtois has also published [Recommendations for Using summarytools with R Markdown](https://cran.r-project.org/web/packages/summarytools/vignettes/Recommendations-rmarkdown.html).
 Note that this isn't really for Word documents.

-The [`naniar` package](http://naniar.njtierney.com/) is helpful for wrangling and visualizing missing values, and checking imputations.

 [`DataExplorer`](https://boxuancui.github.io/DataExplorer/) can be used for more automated exploratory data analyses (and some people also like [`skimr`](https://github.com/ropensci/skimr)) and [`visdat`](http://visdat.njtierney.com/), as well.